PV-Lab/High-throughput-micro-scale-bandgap-mapping-/README.md

 This repo contains the data and algorithms for manuscript "High-throughput micro-scale bandgap mapping for perovskite-inspired materials with complex composition space".

 ## Raw data
-All spatially-resolved hyperspectral imaging raw data and bandgap analysis results can be found at https://drive.google.com/drive/folders/1BNqnNCenH5jfw8lUP5zS3Z8ytohY-6gB?usp=sharing.
-Transient absorption data can be found in the zip file named TA raw data with label.
+All hyperspectral imaging hypercubes, spatially-resolved spectra and bandgap analysis results can be found at https://osf.io/nx2ae/.

 ## Bandgap Extraction Code
 The bandgap extraction algorithm in this manuscript was adapted from **Siemenn, A. E. et al. Using scalable computer vision to automate high-throughput semiconductor characterization.
 Nat.
 Commun.
 15, 4654 (2024)**.
 The original code is available at https://github.com/PV-Lab/Autocharacterization-Bandgap.
 The main changes made for better fitting and  generalizability are summirized in the table below: